-The loan portfolio decreased 3.99% in 2019 (2018 increase of - 16.07%) due to a reduction in line of credit utilization, syndicated loan repayments, normal repayments from members, and increased loan write offs.
-The total amount of loans outstanding at the end of the year was \$76.71 million (2018 -\$79.90 million).
-During the 2019 year, LCU's lenders approved 311 loans and lines of credit for just over \$45 million dollars.
-In 2020, LCU looks to increase its loans to assets ratio by seeking out local opportunities and by purchasing loans from other Credit Unions.
+The loan portfolio increased 3.49% in 2020 (2019 - decreased 3.99%) and the primary driver behind that growth was an increase in local loan demand spread across the agricultural, consumer and commercial categories.
+The total amount of loans outstanding at the end of the year was \$79.39 million (2019 -\$76.71 million).
+During the 2020 year, LCU's lenders approved 294 new loans and lines of credit for almost \$32 million dollars.
+In addition to those new credits, our lending team also helped our members through this difficult year with 75 extensions totaling nearly \$25 million.
+LCU continues to look for opportunities to increase our loan portfolio by seeking out local lending opportunities, purchasing loans from other Credit Unions, and offering interest rate specials when feasible.

-The portfolio is well diversified, with relatively equal parts lent in the sectors of agriculture (32.87%), commercial (35.09%), and consumer (32.04%).
-Delinquency remains very low with 73.35% of the portfolio secured by mortgage collateral (2018 - 76.07%) and 0.02% delinquency over 90 days (2018 - 0.09%).
-LCU's staff work diligently and continue using strong credit granting policies that reduce the chance of credit losses.
+Our loan portfolio remained well diversified in 2020, with relatively equal parts lent in the sectors of agriculture (33.12%), commercial (35.59%), and consumer (31.29%).
+Compared to our 2019 percentages, of 32.87%, 35.09%, and 32.04% respectively, there was not a significant change.
+The strength of the portfolio improved throughout the year with 74.81% of the portfolio secured by mortgage collateral (2019 - 73.35%) and 0% delinquency over 90 days (2019 - 0.02%).
+LCU's staff work diligently and continue using strong, prudent credit granting policies that reduce the probability of credit losses.

 LCU has allowances for potential loan losses split into two categories, specific and general.
-There is one loan that makes up LCU's specific allowance of which total principal and interest impaired is \$13,771.
-LCU does not anticipate a loss on that file as the security value of the collateral far exceeds the loan value.
-LCU's general allowance for 2019 remained unchanged from 2018 at \$178,199.
+There are two loans that make up LCU's specific allowance of which total principal and interest impaired is \$2,204,332.
+While this amount is up significantly from 2019 figures (\$13,771), LCU anticipates if these two loans were to default the total loss would be \$100,000.
+This amount is what LCU has set aside as our specific allowance.
+LCU's general allowance for 2020 remained unchanged at \$178,199 and has been the same since a new process was mandated in 2018.